 Deer Valley stops selling when the six-thousand-five-hundredth lift ticket has been sold.
 So, you’ll rarely wait your turn on the chair and never feel crowded on the slopes.
 Lots of runs, lots of lifts, superb grooming.
 The trails are strongly blue (43%), but plenty of black (33%) and beginner slopes beckon.
 You won’t be disappointed.

-Exclusive Family Programs
+Deer Valley is Known for Exclusive Family Programs

 But you will be seriously let down if you wait too late to book a spot in the kid’s program.
 It’s well regarded and a highly prized commodity.
 By mid-November of 2006, the 2007 President’s Day week of kid’s programs was fully booked!
 The Children’s Center (for non-skiing kids), located in Snow Lodge (the base lodge) was recently doubled in size to a capacity of 139 kids, and has its own lunch line.
 The same caveat for advance booking applies to children’s ski programs and rental equipment as well, especially for holiday weeks, when inventories have been known to run dry.